Review sample provided by the company

 - With iPhone with 3.5mm TRRS adapter

-- With iPhone with 3.5mm TRRS adapter with cheap lavalier
+- With iPhone with USB adapter - no sound

-The audio quality is consistent when recording with mirrorless camera, phone, tablet and computer.
+The audio quality is consistent when recording with mirrorless camera, phone and tablet but not on computer where volume is lower.

 When using TRS cable connection (shown above) for iPhone recording, you can use a phone clamp with hotshoe (e.g. Manfrotto TwistGrip (US $55) to attach the receiver to the phone.
 I recommend a cable that's 16cm (unextended) or longer, preferably 20cm with possible extension.